jhforster/jhforster.github.io/_posts/2019-08-19-when-low-tech-is-good-enough.md

 ---
-title: When simple & low tech is good enough
+title: When simple – but working – is good enough
 tags:
 - product
 ---